shieldgenerator7/CreatureCombat/CreatureCombatTerritory_Rules.md

 1. Land Deck – this is where you draw Lands from at the beginning of the round
 2. Lands – these are the Lands in play that you can deploy Creatures to
+3. Deploy Zone – this is where you put your Creatures to show which Land they will be deployed to
-3. Ready Pile – this is the pile of Creatures that you can deploy Creatures from
+4. Ready Pile – this is the pile of Creatures that you can deploy Creatures from
-4. Land Pile – this is your personal pile of Lands that you have claimed
+5. Land Pile – this is your personal pile of Lands that you have claimed
-5. Resting Pile(s) – these are piles of your Creatures that are resting for a number of rounds indicated by their Rest counters and cannot be deployed
+6. Resting Pile(s) – these are piles of your Creatures that are resting for a number of rounds indicated by their Rest counters and cannot be deployed
-6. Returning Pile – the Creatures that will be ready next round
+7. Returning Pile – the Creatures that will be ready next round

 # Card Layout